misita-code/phase-0-pac-1-intro/README.md

 ![Conversational Summary Graphic](https://curriculum-content.s3.amazonaws.com/programming-univbasics/intro-to-programming-as-conversation/Image_52_TwoHeadsConversingSummary.png)

-Here, Ruby acts like a "listener" in a conversation.
+In the next lessons, we're going to see how Ruby acts as a "listener" in a conversation.
 When given an _expression_, Ruby will _evaluate_ it and, like a good friend, give you a reaction about _how_ it evaluated your expression.
-In the programming world we call responses from the programming language a _return value_.
+In the programming world, we call responses from the programming language a _return value_.

 ***When expressions are evaluated, they return something***

-Sometimes our expressions might not make sense to Ruby
+Sometimes our expressions might not make sense to Ruby, just like sometimes our conversations with friends don't _quite_ make sense to them.

 `Work, you stupid machine` is not part of the valid notation of Ruby.
 Likewise `1 + "Cookie Monster"` is also not valid.
 Here we've broken the rules of the notation system.
 These are known as _syntax errors_.
-Remember computers require us to honor _their_ ***limited*** vocabulary.
+Computers require us to honor _their_ ***limited*** vocabulary.
 Syntax errors are prompts from the programming language to help steer _our_ communication to be more precise.

 ## Conclusion

 Congratulations!
-You've finished your first lesson in thinking about programming as conversation.
-As you might guess, _expressions_ are really important because they're how we "push" ideas to computers and other programmers.
+You've finished your first lesson in thinking about programming as a conversation.
+As you might guess, _expressions_ are important because they're how we "push" ideas to computers and other programmers.
 We're going to spend the remainder of this module learning to build expressions and understanding how Ruby will _evaluate_ them.
 Make sure you've integrated the vocabulary words of "expression," "evaluation," and "return value" before moving on.